tomng111/roskinetic_slam/README.md

 ## roskinetic_hector_slam/real_maps<br />
 - Some real maps from my parents'clinics - the corridor part (clinicCorridor.pgm) and my Nana's house (nanaHouse.pgm).<br />
 - This is a fork of the original code from tu-darmstadt-ros-pkg/hector_slam, with some changes.<br />
-- ROS Kinetic (2016) - Portable device.
+- ROS Kinetic (2016) - Portable device - RPLIDAR A1M8.